 The Company continues to monitor the evolving COVID-19 pandemic and related guidance from international and domestic authorities, including federal, state and local public health authorities and it may need to make changes to its business based on their recommendations.
 COVID-19 has had, and is likely to continue to have, a material and substantial adverse impact on the Company's results of operations including, among others, a decrease in the Company's sales and delays in sourcing of raw materials from suppliers.
 The Company's business is directly dependent upon, and correlates closely with, the marketing levels and ongoing business activities of its existing customers and suppliers.
-In the event of a continued widespread economic downturn caused by COVID-19, the Company will likely experience a further reduction in current projects, longer sales and collection cycles, deferral or delay of purchase commitments for our DC power systems, a reduction in its manufacturing functionality, higher than normal inventory levels, a reduction in the availability of qualified labor, and increased price competition, all of which could substantially adversely affect its net revenues and its ability to remain a going concern.
+In the event of a continued widespread economic downturn caused by COVID-19, the Company could experience a further reduction in current projects, longer sales and collection cycles, deferral or delay of purchase commitments for its DC power systems, a reduction in its manufacturing functionality, higher than normal inventory levels, a reduction in the availability of qualified labor, and increased price competition, all of which could substantially adversely affect its net revenues and its ability to remain a going concern.

-The extent of the impact of COVID-19 on our operational and financial performance will depend on certain developments, including the duration and potential resurgence of the outbreak, the impact on our customers and our sales cycles, the impact on our customer, employee or industry events, and the effect on our vendors, all of which are uncertain and cannot be predicted.
-At this point, we are uncertain of the full magnitude that the COVID-19 pandemic may have on our financial condition, liquidity and future results of operations.
+The extent of the impact of COVID-19 on its operational and financial performance will depend on certain developments, including the duration and potential resurgence of the outbreak, the impact on its customers and sales cycles, the impact on its customer, employee or industry events, the impact on inflation and the effect on the supply chain, all of which are uncertain and cannot be predicted.
+At this point, the Company is uncertain of the full magnitude that the COVID-19 pandemic may have on our financial condition, liquidity and future results of operations.